 “Taking paternity leave is so rare that it’s not a question of how much time you’re going to take off, but whether you will be able to take any at all.”
 That’s pretty sad!

-Here’s a great post (and a very funny infographic) from one dad who took 12 weeks off with his newborn.
-MORE DADS SHOULD DO THIS.
+Here’s a great post (and a very funny infographic) from one dad who took 12 weeks off with his newborn.… Read the rest

 Has it really been 7 years since I relaunched tinywords.com?
 Time flies.
-I am no longer editing the journal — that job has been ably taken over by Kathe Palka and Peter Newton — but I continue to maintain the technical side of the site, which is now about 16 years old.
-It is one of the things I’ve done in my adult life that I’m quite proud of, in a quiet way.
+I am no longer editing the journal — that job has been ably taken over by Kathe Palka and Peter Newton — but I continue to maintain the technical side of the site, which is now about 16 years old.… Read the rest

 This is what I was searching for about not panicking and not overdoing the outrage. (click through to see Quinn’s whole thread)